EU summit risks failing Gaza once again, Ireland warns

 But he said: "There are no indications of a ground offensive in Rafah.
 The more urgent issue is the massive access to food to feed the more than 2 million people [in Gaza]".

-The EU leaders spoke of the Gaza famine with the UN's Guterres over lunch and were to discuss Gaza again at dinner, prompting sarcastic comments on social media.
+The EU leaders spoke of the Gaza famine with the UN's Guterres over lunch and were to discuss Gaza starvation again at dinner, prompting sarcastic comments on social media.

+The dinner menu included roast artichoke, followed by parmentier of duck, and a fruit medley.

 But when asked by EUobserver if the summit arrangements risked looking bad, a Belgian diplomat said: "What — do you want us to skip food now?".